hydrusnetwork/hydrus/docs/running_from_source.md

     !!! note "Qt compatibility"

-        If you run into trouble running newer versions of Qt6, some users have fixed it by installing the packages `libicu-dev` and `libxcb-cursor-dev`.
+        If you run into trouble running newer versions of Qt6, some users have fixed it by installing one or more of these additional packages:

+        * `libicu-dev`
+        * `libxcb-cursor-dev`
+        * `libgthread`

         With `apt` that will be:

         * `sudo apt-get install libicu-dev`
         * `sudo apt-get install libxcb-cursor-dev`
+        * `sudo apt-get install libgthread2.0-0`

+        Or check your OS's package manager.

         If you still have trouble with the default Qt6 version, try running setup_venv again and choose a different version.
 There are several to choose from, including (w)riting a custom version.
 Check the advanced requirements.txts files in `install_dir/static/requirements/advanced` for more info, and you can also work off this list: [PySide6](https://pypi.org/project/PySide6/#history)